Skip to main content

 2. Agile or Iterative Method

 In the Waterfall model, each phase of software development is “Sequential” and there is no change allowed in between hence it’s a rigid model.
-So, if all the requirements are known upfront and the scope is fixed, it’s advisable to use Waterfall method.
+So, if all the requirements are known upfront and the scope is fixed, it’s advisable to use the Waterfall method.

 But, what if, all the requirements of a software are not known or not clear at the beginning?
-The answer is to go for Agile or Iterative method to develop software.

 What is Agile Software Development?